djberg96/oracle-model-generator/README.md

 and we can discuss transferring the repository.

 ## Description
-A library for generating an ActiveRecord model from an existing Oracle table.
+A library for generating an ActiveRecord model from an existing database table.
+Supports both Oracle and SQL Server databases.
-This will install an "omg" executable that you can use from the command line.
+This will install a "dmg" (Database Model Generator) executable that you can use from the command line.

 ## Synopsis
 Using the command line tool:

+### Oracle:
+`dmg -T oracle -d your_database -t locations -u some_user -p some_password`

+### SQL Server:
+`dmg -T sqlserver -s localhost -d your_database -t locations -u sa -p your_password`

+### Auto-detection:
-`omg -d your_database -t locations -u some_user -p some_password`
+`dmg -d your_database -t locations -u some_user -p some_password`  # Oracle (default)
+`dmg -s localhost -d your_database -t locations -u sa -p password`  # SQL Server (detected)

 The above command results in a file called "location.rb".
 This is an ActiveRecord model declaration, with all validations, primary keys,